 Growth is the process by which a material gains mass.
 It is ubiquitous in nature, common in some form to all living entities, and found in many industrial applications and physical phenomena as well.
 It is the process that links the graceful neck of the giraffe to the powerful horns of the ram to the formation of a planet as a dust cloud collapses under gravity.
-In biological tissues, such as arteries, skin tissues, airways, and plants, growth is a very complex process, which can be analysed from multiple perspectives (biological, chemical, evolutionary, ...) as well as on multiple length and time scales.
+In biological tissues, such as arteries, skin tissues, airways, and plants, growth is a complex process, which can be analysed from multiple perspectives (biological, chemical, evolutionary, ...) as well as on multiple length and time scales.

 A vertical soap film draining under gravity is a classic experiment, explored since the time of Newton.
 In our lab at the University of Delaware, we created magnetic soap-films by adding magnetic nano-particles to a standard soap-film recipe.
-These films, when placed vertically under a strong bar magnet, could be made to drain upwards against gravity with a strong enough magnet.